sustrik/libmill/README.md

 }
 ```

-### Asynchronous execution
+One thing to keep in mind is that synchronous invocation of a coroutine is
+typically a blocking operation and thus should not be done from within
+coroutines.

+The main use for synchronous invocation of coroutines is integrating the
+coroutines with the raw C code.
+So, for example, in the code snippet above
-If coroutine is invoked as if it was a classic C function (see the example
+the coroutine is invoked synchronously from a classic C function (main).
-above) it behaves in a synchronous manner.
-The call returns only when the
-coroutine is fully executed.

-To invoke coroutine in an asynchronous manner, use "call" keyword.
-The keyword
-can be used only within a coroutine body.
-Following example shows how to
-use standard "msleep" coroutine that does nothing but waits for specified number
-of milliseconds before terminating:
+# Invoke a coroutine asynchronously

+Asynchronous invocation of coroutines uses 'call' keyword and can be done only
+from within another coroutine:

 ```
-#include <msleep.h>
+#include <stdio.h>

-coroutine foo ()
+coroutine hello ()
 {
-    call msleep (1000);
+    printf ("Hello, world!");
 }

-int main ()
+coroutine foo ()
 {
-    foo ();
+    call hello ();
-    return 0;
 }
 ```

 ## License